phipalibunao/CS3_2ndQtr_K18_K21/README.md

 ## Website Overview
 **Fractured Night** is an interactive narrative website where a single event is retold through the perspectives of five different people.
 Each act reveals a fragment of the truth, hidden within mini-games and puzzles that reflect their memories, fears, and lies.

+> Will you remember the truth or only fragments of it?

+## Titles and Logo
+- **Main Title:** Fractured Night
+- **Tagline:** One Event.
+Five stories.
+Broken pieces of the truth.
+- **Logo:**